If you are a trained facilitator, please log in below to gain full access to your Parents Plus programme resources.

 - Submit a practice portfolio for review by Parents Plus

-Further details of the accreditation process is in our Quality and Accreditation Guidelines document which is available to read in the trained facilitators section below.
-(You need to be logged in to access this section of the page.)
+Further details of the accreditation process is in our Quality and Accreditation Guidelines document which is available to read in the Programme Resources section below – This is only accessible if you are logged in as a trained Parents Plus facilitator.

 Parents Plus provides training and support for accredited facilitators to become Parents Plus Supervisors.